reactjs/ko.react.dev/content/docs/hooks-faq.md

 React will only call this function during the first render.
 See the [`useState` API reference](/docs/hooks-reference.html#usestate).

-**You might also occasionally want to avoid re-creating the `useRef()` initial value.** For example, maybe you want to ensure some imperative class instance only gets created once:
+**You might also occasionally want to avoid re-creating the `useRef()` initial value.** For example, maybe you want to ensure some imperative class instance only gets created once.

 ```js
 function Image(props) {